 DATA RETENTION AND STORAGE

-If your application is declined, we shall keep your personal data for 6 months in order to allow us to answer any queries which you may have about your application (Credit reference agencies may keep your data for longer).
+If your application is declined, we shall keep your personal data for up to 12 months in order to allow us to answer any queries which you may have about your application or to respond to any claims (Credit Reference Agencies may keep your data for longer).
 We do so on the basis that we have a legitimate interest in responding to such queries.

 You have the following rights (subject to certain statutory exemptions):

-- to withdraw your consent to processing your personal data;
+- To withdraw your consent (when previously given) to processing of your personal data;

-please contact us using the contact details set out at the top of this notice.
+Please contact us using the contact details set out at the bottom of this policy.